 Synthetic fabrics like nylon and poly-blends, small comforters, non-iron fabrics, as well as lightly soiled clothing like blouses, dresses and pants can all be washed with warm water.
 Certain stains like red wine and chocolate will need a combination of cold then warm water.

 White pre-shrunk cotton, towels, sheets, heavily soiled items and sturdy colorfast fabrics can be washed with hot water.
-Lipstick and grass stains should be treated with higher temperature water.
+Lipstick, sweat and grass stains should be treated with higher temperature water.

 Since some stains dissolve better in hot water and some better in cold, Maytag® washers with the Extra Power button fight both in a single load.
 This feature uses a short cold water pre-wash to help lift stains that dissolve best in cold water, and finishes up with a warmer water temperature to target stains that dissolve better in warm water.